How does it work?

 Yes!
 Because it is an FDA-cleared device, we can't make up efficacy claims that aren't backed up by clinical data.

 It only takes 30 seconds of exposure from the AirAllé device to kill lice and eggs in a given area.
 By following a set pattern on the head, it takes trained operators approximately 30 minutes to expose all areas of a typical head with the AirAllé device.
+The treatment then includes a comb-out to remove dead lice and eggs.
+These post-device comb-outs usually take half an hour.

 Why is a 99.2-percent kill rate of lice eggs so important?